AlexMRod/ViewedProductMultipeTimes/readme.md

 ### Step 4: Trigger New Event

-If the product has been viewed more than once, the script triggers a new event in Klaviyo using the `create_klaviyo_event` function.
+If the product has been viewed more than 3 times, the script triggers a new event in Klaviyo using the `create_klaviyo_event` function.
 The new event includes the following details:

 - **Metric Name**: "Viewed Product Multiple Times"
 - **Profile ID**: The profile ID of the user who viewed the product.